 At this screen size you should be looking for 50-inch LCD TVs that are fully-specified.
 That means you can expect a direct LED backlight and local dimming in higher-end models, which will give you more vibrant colours and brighter highlights plus greater contrast for dark scenes in moves.

-To really elevate those parts of movies, you'll also want extensive HDR format support – particularly Dolby Vision and HDR10+ where possible (though many TVs will limit you to one or the other).
+To really elevate those parts of movies, you'll also want extensive HDR format support – particularly Dolby Vision and HDR10+ where possible (though most TVs will limit you to one or the other).

-Here in 2020, we're also looking for AI-enhanced image processing, which improves the ability to upscale from SD or HD to fill the 4K screen.
-And we expect Dolby Atmos support, comprehensive smart systems, and additional gaming features – some sets here feature in our picks of the best gaming TVs.
+Here in 2021, we're also looking for AI-enhanced image processing, which improves the ability to upscale from SD or HD to fill the 4K screen.
+And we expect Dolby Atmos support, comprehensive smart systems, and additional gaming features from more expensive sets.

 Best 48, 49 and 50-inch TVs: the list